 “By day I shoot everything from fashion to jewellery to beer bottles, so when I come home to unwind in my own space, the work takes on my personal aesthetic naturally.
 The continuity of Lost In Crystal Canyons is a result of the things I have collected over the years and surround myself with.
 I’m a hunter-gatherer, and the things that I connect with always have a history, which is why there is a sense of nostalgia in my photos.”

-While many of the guitars pictured across these pages are classic designs with which we are all familiar, some of the most rare and unusual instruments in Hart’s collection originate from the Southern Hemisphere, and it’s a topic that he is clearly very passionate about.
+While many of the guitars pictured across these pages are classic designs with which we are all familiar, some of the rarest and most unusual instruments in Hart’s collection originate from the Southern Hemisphere, and it’s a topic that he is clearly very passionate about.

 “During the late 50s boom of rock ’n’ roll, New Zealand had stringent import laws,” he reveals.
 “This created an isolated industry of our own down here.
 Brands such as Jansen, Commodore and Maton were pioneering their own techniques, which produced some very interesting takes on the classics.
 I have a number of beautiful Australasian pieces in the collection, which I will be featuring in my upcoming book, through which I hope to capture a piece of history before it’s lost.”